 Individual Life Insurance Solutions

 Life insurance can be a simple answer to a very difficult question, “How will my family be affected financially when I die?”
-This is a subject none of us really want to think about, but if we have someone financially dependent on us, it’s one we really can’t avoid.
+This is a subject none of us really want to think about, but if we have someone financially dependant on us, it’s one we really can’t avoid.

 The purpose of life insurance is to pay a lump sum benefit after you die, providing your loved ones with financial security should the unthinkable happen.